Socratica-Org/phonesync/preprocessing/README.md

 python process.py
 ```

-This will create a `attendees.json` file in the `preprocessing` directory.
+- This will create a `attendees.json` file in the `preprocessing` directory.
+- Move this into `web/src/server/attendees.json`